AlexandruPopa97/currency_convertor/README.md

 # currency_convertor

-This app cand convert EUR to LEI
+This app can convert EUR to LEI

 ## Getting Started